dacorvo/tensorsandbox/cifar10/models/squeeze/README.md

 @100,000: 77,5%
 @150,000: 78,9%

-Processing time is OK, but the results are less accurate.
+The network is tiny, and the processing time is equivalent to the tutorial version, but the accuracy is not as good.

+Size : 0.12 Millions of parameters
+Flops: 37.13 Millions of operations